tgormly/streaming-01-getting-started/README.md

 ### Review the Output

 Observe the output in the integrated terminal window.
-If successful, a new `about.txt` file will be generated in your working directory.
+If successful, a new report file will be generated in your project directory.

-Click on the new about.txt file to review details about your Python environment.
+Click on the new report file to review details about your Python environment.
 For more information about options for executing a Python program in VS Code, see [Run Hello World](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world).

 ![Selecting an Interpreter](images/streaming-01-select-interpreter.PNG)

 ![Run Python File in Terminal](images/streaming-01-run-python-file-in-terminal.PNG)

 ## Task 5.
-Execute the Remaining Scripts in Order
+Execute the Project Scripts in Order

-Open, read, and run each remaining Python script (each file will have a .py extension) in order.
+Open, read, and run each project script (each file will have a .py extension) in order.
 You don't need to fully understand the code yet.
 Instead, try to figure out what each file is doing.
 Like learning any new language, reading is a bit easier than